Upgrading Deephaven in a Kubernetes environment

 Properties for a helm chart are typically stored in one or more YAML files.
 If more than one is provided to the helm command,

-priority is given to the last (right-most) file specified with -f
+priority is given to the last (right-most) file specified with -f.
+Properties can also be provided with --set flags, which will take precedence over YAML settings.

 Scale down your deployment and upgrade the Deephaven helm chart using your override YAML file with these commands:

 The installation takes a couple of minutes.
-You can see progress by tailing the log output of the upgrade job with the command kubectl logs -f job/my-deephaven-deployment-name-pre-release-hook
+You can see progress by tailing the log output of the upgrade job with the command kubectl logs -f job/my-deephaven-deployment-name-pre-release-hook.